 Working time: Obtain a worker's agreement to opt out of the 48-hour working week

-When to use this working time workflow
+When to use this working time flowchart

-Use this working time workflow to deal with the legal and practical steps that an employer must address when it wishes an adult worker to enter into an agreement to opt out of the 48-hour working week under the Working Time Regulations 1998.
+Use this working time flowchart to deal with the legal and practical steps that an employer must address when it wishes an adult worker to enter into an agreement to opt out of the 48-hour working week under the Working Time Regulations 1998.

 The employer must not put pressure on the worker to opt out of the 48-hour working week, or subject them to a detriment for refusing to do so.

 Any written opt-out agreement offered to the worker should contain provisions regarding its duration and the notice on which they can terminate it and opt back into the 48-hour working week.